MatthewCech/INI-cpp/STYLEGUIDE.md

 ```

 #### Includes
 Includes should only be present if used.
 To help enforce this, a brief comment detailing what is used from a header file should be placed after each include.
 Library headers and local headers should be grouped.
-Larger groups may be labeled if necessary.
-File paths should be based on the project root.
+Larger groups may be labeled if necessary, and file paths should be based on the project root.
+It's recommended that project-specific headers be placed after library headers.
 ```c++
 // Algorithm Related
 #include <algorithm> // find